NTTLimitedRD/plumbery/docs/coding.rst

 This page describes Plumbery development process and contains general guidelines and information on how to contribute to the project.

-If you are looking for code structure, here are some quick links for you:
-:ref:`modindex` and :ref:`genindex`.
+If you are looking for the code itself, you could look at documentation extracted from pyton source files: :ref:`modindex` and :ref:`genindex`.
+And then of course there is the `Plumbery repository at GitHub`_ to browse everything.

 We welcome contributions of any kind (ideas, code, tests, documentation, examples, ...).